 The CLO was executed by GF 2018-2 (the "Issuer") and Portman Ridge Funding 2018-2 LLC (formerly known as Garrison Funding 2018-2 LLC, together with the Issuer, the "Co-Issuers") who issued \$312.0 million of senior secured notes (collectively referred to as the "2018-2 Secured Notes") and \$108.0 million of subordinated notes (the "2018-2 Subordinated Notes" and, together with the 2018-2 Secured Notes, the "2018-2 Notes") backed by a diversified portfolio of primarily senior secured loans.
 The Company owns all \$108.0 million of the par value of the 2018-2 Subordinated Notes and \$18.3 million of the par value of the Class B-R Notes and serves as collateral manager for the Co-Issuers.
 The Company is entitled to receive interest from the Class B-R Notes, distributions from the 2018-2 Subordinated Notes and fees for serving as collateral manager in accordance with the CLO's governing documents and to the extent funds are available for such purposes.
 However, as a result of retaining all of the 2018-2 Subordinated Notes, the Company consolidates the accounts of the Co-Issuers into its financial statements and all transactions between the Company and the Co-Issuers are eliminated on consolidation.
-As a result of this consolidation, the 2018-2 Secured Notes issued by the CLO is treated as the Company's indebtedness, except any 2018-2 Secured Notes owned by the Cumpany, which are eliminated in consolidation.
-The 2018-2 Notes are scheduled to mature on November 20, 2029, however the Co-Issuers may redeem the 2018-2 Notes on any business day after November 20, 2020.
-The indenture governing the 2018-2 Notes provides that, to the extent cash is available from cash collections, the holders of the 2018-2 Notes are to receive quarterly interest payments on the 20th day or, if not a business day, the next succeeding business day of February, May, August and November of each year until the stated maturity or earlier redemption.
-On July 18, 2019, \$25.0 million outstanding of the aggregate \$50.0 million Class A-1R-R Notes available
+As a result of this consolidation, the 2018-2 Notes issued by the CLO is treated as the Company's indebtedness, except any 2018-2 Secured Notes owned by the Company, which are eliminated in consolidation.
+The 2018-2 Notes provides that, to the extent cash is available from cash collections, the holders of the 2018-2 Notes are to receive quarterly interest payments on the 20th day or, if not a business day, the next succeeding business day of February, May, August and November of each year until the stated maturity or earlier redemption.
+On July 18, 2019, \$25.0 million outstanding of the aggregate \$50.0 million Class A-1R-R Notes available under the CLO converted to Class A-1R-R Notes.
+On November 18, 2022, the Company drew \$14.3 million of the \$25 million unfunded Class A-1R-R Notes.
+The Reinvestment Period ended on November